chrisluedtke/pyflashcards/README.md

     DATABASE_URL=
     SECRET_KEY=
     ```
-4. Initialize and/or reset the database from your local command line
+4. The database will initialize automatically.
+To reset the production database, run this from your local command line:
     ```
     heroku run flask shell -a pyflashcards